 I also liked the ergonomics of this handheld slicer, finding it comfortable to hold, though of course that may not be true of every hand size.
 For those who don't want to have to hold the slicer in their hands all the time, it's worth noting that notched rubber sections on the bottom side of this slicer make it possible to set it on a bowl with less risk of it sliding off.

 In my tests, I found this slicer not to have an issue of the runway kicking up, which was a problem of some of the other handheld models I tried.
-Still, my colleague Niki, who has this slicer at home, told me she sometimes does have that problem with it, so while I didn't see signs of that as an issue during my slicing tests, it's something that can happen.
+Still, one of my former colleagues Niki, who has this slicer at home, told me she sometimes does have that problem with it, so while I didn't see signs of that as an issue during my slicing tests, it's something that can happen.